oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

 * **form_options**
     These options will be passed to form type of transition, they can contain options for form types of attributes that will be shown when user clicks transition button.
+* **schedule**
+    These options configure schedule of performing transition.
+This block can contain following options:
+    - **cron** (*string*) - cron-definition for define schedule of performing transition.
+    - **filter** (*string*) - WHERE part of DQL string.
+This option can filter entities and perform transition by schedule only for needed entities.
+    Following aliases are available:
+        - **e** - entity
+        - **wd** - WorkflowDefinition
+        - **wi** - WorkflowItem
+        - **ws** - WorkflowStep
+    Transition for the entity is performing by schedule only if in a moment of performing workflow for this entity is at the appropriate step and all other conditions are met.
 * **transition_definition**
     *string*
     Name of associated transition definition.